Officer-Involved Shooting at Hospital in Boyle Heights Leaves Man in Critical Condition

-A man was in critical condition following a physical altercation with two police officers that resulted in him getting shot inside of a Boyle Heights hospital, authorities said.
+A man was in critical condition following a physical altercation with two police officers that resulted in him getting shot inside of a Boyle Heights hospital on Saturday morning, authorities said.

 The incident began when a man with possible gang ties was arrested on a felony crime and taken to the Los Angeles Police Department's Hollenbeck Station in Boyle Heights, said LAPD Detective Meghan Aguilar.